-LSU Tigers quarterback Joe Burrow is doing things no one in Baton Rouge, Louisiana ever has before.
-Through the team’s first seven games, the pride of Athens High School broke LSU’s single-season record for touchdown passes (29) and is within striking distance of the Southeastern Conference’s all-time record.
-(Missouri’s Drew Lock tossed 44 in 2017.)
-Not only that, Burrow will likely smash LSU’s passing yardage record, and his 79.4 completion percentage would break the NCAA record by nearly three-full points if the season ended today.
+LSU Tigers quarterback Joe Burrow did things no one in Baton Rouge, Louisiana ever had before.
+Through the team’s first seven games, the pride of Athens High School had already broke LSU’s single-season record for touchdown passes (29) and went on to break the Southeastern Conference and FBS all-time record.
+Not only that, Burrow smashed LSU’s passing yardage record.

 I don’t think everyone seeing Joe Burrow’s white ass was exactly what the Heisman voters had in mind, though.

 In the second half of LSU’s 36-13 victory over the Mississippi State Bulldogs, defensive end Chauncey Rivers chased down Burrow.
 From behind, with nothing but gold trousers to grab hold of, Rivers ripped Burrow’s pants down, introducing Starkville and the college football world to “Joey Buttcheeks.”

 Not only did Burrow protect the football, he managed to keep his pants on (somewhat) while the college football world gazed upon his oddly-well-groomed ass in all its shining glory.